Offshore Membership Group

 All Offshore registration shipping cards are valid for shipping in any of the ports where the organization maintains a union hall.
 Port Relief Officer (PRO) cards are valid only in the registered port.
 You cannot be registered simultaneously in more than one port.

-For Offshore union hall contact information, click here.
+For Offshore union hall contact information, click here for the Complete MM&P Directory.